For political advantage: PM relies on ‘muk-mukka’ CoD but reference to charter not misconstrued

 ISLAMABAD: For his political advantage, Prime Minister Imran Khan has now cited the 12-year-old Charter of Democracy (CoD), signed by the Pakistan Muslim League-Nawaz (PML-N) and Pakistan People’s Party (PPP).
 In the past, the prime minister has always contemptuously dismissed the CoD as a secret deal by the two parties to protect each other’s alleged corruption that amounted to little more than ‘you scratch my back, I’ll scratch yours’.

-However, the reference to the CoD is not entirely misplaced.
+However, the reference to the Charter of Democracy is not entirely misplaced.
 The prime minister has said that the PML-N and PPP are now opposing an open ballot in the upcoming Senate elections while they had agreed to it in the CoD.

+The Charter of Democracy was signed by Nawaz Sharif and Benazir Bhutto in London on May 14, 2006.

-Point 23 of the CoD states that to prevent corruption and floor-crossing, all votes for the Senate and indirect seats will be by open identifiable ballot.
-Those violating party discipline in the polls shall stand disqualified by a letter from the parliamentary party leader to the concerned Speaker or the Senate chairman with a copy to the Election Commission of Pakistan (ECP) for notification purposes within 14 days of its receipt, failing which it will be deemed to have been notified on the expiry of that period.
+Point 23 of the Charter of Democracy states that to prevent corruption and floor-crossing, all votes for the Senate and indirect seats will be by open identifiable ballot.

 The two top politicians thus wanted to make it binding on the ECP to notify the disqualification of defectors on the basis of the parliamentary leader’s letter without any proceedings whatsoever on it.

-The prime minister also said that the PML-N, PPP and other opposition parties, which have formed the Pakistan Democratic Movement (PDM), were trying to blackmail the National Accountability Bureau (NAB).
+The prime minister also said that the Pakistan Muslim League-Nawaz, Pakistan People’s Party and other opposition parties, which have formed the Pakistan Democratic Movement (PDM), were trying to blackmail the National Accountability Bureau (NAB).